Window Replacement Project Timeline: Planning and Scheduling

 How it works

-A standard window replacement project moves through six discrete phases:
+A compliant window replacement project moves through five discrete phases, each with defined inputs and outputs:

 -